diskerror/Stemmer/README.md

 ## MultiTokenizer
 This is used with the Stemmer PHP extension.
 It's a simple text tokenizer that allows for multiple characters to be used as a delimiter.

+## CLI
+The CLI version accepts text from the command line (STDIN) or from a file with the "-f" option.
+All output is directed to the command line (STDOUT).

 # Requirements For Compiling
 GCC, Make, and the standard libraries are required to build and install the custom extension, as is the PHP development libraries.